vectorgrp/ci-siltest-demo/README.md

 Due to the infrastructure's on-demand nature, it scales down to zero when not in use.
 To ensure the infrastructure is ready for immediate use, we recommend initiating the pipeline approximately 30 minutes prior to your actual need.
 This "warm-up" period allows the infrastructure to be fully operational and available the moment you require it.

 After the completion of the last job in your pipeline, the infrastructure remains active for an additional 10 minutes before automatically scaling down to zero.
 If you require an extension of this active period, please reach out to an administrator.

-## Remarks

-- As you got through the files of the repo, you see that the Microsar-SIP part is missing.
-Due to licensing, this part has been moved to the runner for this demo.
-If you use this pipeline on your own code and repo, you would commit it along the ECU source files.